sysrq-net-pl/.github/README.md

 # .github
 Well...
-ChatGPT told me I need an organization to use ChatGPT Chat in Studio, so we I am.
+ChatGPT told me I need an organization to use ChatGPT Chat in Studio, so here I am.